 !!DSSO Protein-Protein Crosslinking

 Crosslinked cell lysates have been prepared as previously described\cite{Klykov2018Efficient and robust proteome-wide approaches for cross-linking mass spectrometry}.
 Briefly, PC9 (Sigma-Aldrich, Steinheim, DE) cells were collected and washed 3x with PBS (Lonza, Basel, SUI).
-After centrifugation, the cell pellet was resuspended in crosslinking buffer consisting of 50 mM HEPES, 150 mM NaCl and 1.5 mM MgCl2 (all from Sigma-Aldrich, Steinheim, DE).
+After centrifugation, the cell pellet was resuspended in crosslinking buffer consisting of 50 mM HEPES, 150 mM NaCl and 1.5 mM MgCl\textsubscript{2} (all from Sigma-Aldrich, Steinheim, DE).
 Protease inhibitors (Roche, Basel, SUI) and 0.5 mM DTT (Sigma-Aldrich, Steinheim, DE) were added right before use.
 After the cells were lysed with a Bioruptor (Diagenode SA, Seraing, BE), freshly dissolved disuccinimidyl sulfoxide or DSSO in DMSO (Sigma-Aldrich, Steinheim, DE) was added to a final concentration of 2 mM.
 The crosslinking reaction was quenched after 30 minutes with Tris-HCl at a final concentration of 20 mM.
 The crosslinked proteins were denatured and reduced and alkylated in a mixture of 8 M Urea, TCEP and CAA.
-Proteolytic digestion was performed in 2 steps: for 30 min with LysC (Wako, Tokyo, JPN) at r.t. and overnight with Trypsin (Promega, Madison, WI, USA) at 37 ⁰C.
+Proteolytic digestion was performed in 2 steps: for 30 min with LysC (Wako, Tokyo, JPN) at room temperature and overnight with Trypsin (Promega, Madison, WI, USA) at 37 ⁰C.
 Digested peptides were desalted with a Sep-Pak cartridge and dried prior to fractionation.

 !!Fractionation of Crosslinked Peptides